shundhammer/huha-linux-tips/doc/suse-alp-tips.md

 ## Root Login

 Root login via ssh is disabled by default.
-Either log into the system console as root, or log in via ssh as a normal user (which you _should_ really create during installation) and then use 'su'.
+Either log into the system console as root, or log in via `ssh` as a normal user (which you _should_ really create during installation) and then use `su`.

 ## Console Keyboard Layout

 The US keyboard layout is the default.
-To get another one, use 'localectl'.
+To get another one, use `localectl`.

     localectl status
     localectl list-keymaps